Guiding & Exploration

 - Running ecotourism workshops.

-- Leading a tour to Uganda for chimps and gorillas on conjunction with Noble Caledonia and Volcanoes Safaris.
+- Leading a tour to Uganda for chimps and gorillas in conjunction with Noble Caledonia and Volcanoes Safaris.

 - Member of the 1982 UEA/ICBP St. Vincent Parrot expedition in the Caribbean.

-- Diving and free diving in the UK and abroad (Bahamas, Caribbean, Indonesia, Madagascar, Mediterranean, New Guinea, Peru, Red Sea, Sabah, Seychelles, Solomons, Thailand, Vanuatu etc.), focusing on marine life - also swimming with dolphins, and sharks.
+- Diving and free diving in the UK and abroad (New England, Bahamas, Caribbean, Mediterranean, Red Sea, Madagascar, Seychelles, Thailand, Indonesia, Sabah, Solomons, Vanuatu, Papua New Guinea, French Polynesia, Australia, New Zealand, Peru etc.) with an interest in marine life - and also swimming with dolphins, and sharks.

 - Studying amphibians in Europe including a study of the genetics and distribution of the Pool Frog across Europe and assistance with a amphibian survey in the Ukraine.